sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan-projections.md

 Projections can be exported to a file in .xlsx format with the daily plan date in the x-axis and the Workflow and Schedule in the y-axis.

-- The *Export* shortcut will export Orders visible from the screen.
+- The *Export* shortcut will export Orders visible from the window.
 - The *Export* button offers to select Orders for export:
   - **Start Date**, **End Date**: First and last daily plan date for which Orders will be exported.
   - **Workflows**, **Schedules**: Users can limit export to certain Schedules and Workflows, optionally limited by folders.